npg70/galbreath-old/people/galbraith-samuel-1850-reynolds.md

 He married **Mary Ellen Reynolds**

 His middle name is often listed as "Templeton" but this may be being confused with his son "Samuel Templeton Galbraith", b.
-XXX.
+1886.

 The birth date of "17 Nov" is often used but without source.